Free Influencer Marketing Series

 Regardless of your approach to calculating your influencer marketing ROI, try to avoid these common mistakes.

--Not setting clear goals: Define what success means for your campaign.
-This will set the stage for crucial decisions, like the kind of influencers you should find, the content they create, the CTAs to use, the metrics to measure, and the tools you need to collect metrics.
+Not setting clear goals: Define what success means for your campaign.
+This will set the stage for crucial decisions, like the kind of influencers you should find, the content they create, the CTAs to use, the metrics to measure, terms of the influencer contract, and the tools you need to collect metrics.

--Ignoring qualitative metrics: Chasing after sales and revenue is good.
-But you don’t want to ignore hard-to-quantify benefits like increased user-generated content, brand awareness, customer loyalty, engagement, or sentiment.
+Ignoring qualitative and other metrics: Chasing after sales and revenue is good.
+But you don’t want to ignore hard-to-quantify benefits like increased user-generated content, increase influencer affiliates, brand awareness, customer loyalty, engagement, or sentiment.

--Not including costs beyond influencer fees: Don’t overlook additional costs like the shipping charges for sending products to influencers, production costs, or platform fees.
+Not including costs beyond influencer fees: Don’t overlook additional costs like the shipping charges for sending products to influencers, production costs, or influencer software platform fees.

 1. What is a good ROI for influencer marketing?
 A good ROI for influencer marketing depends on factors like industry, campaign objectives, and growth stage.
 Generally, marketers typically consider an ROI of 5:1 or more to be good and more than 10:1 to be exceptional.